 The program helps qualified small businesses and restaurants citywide navigate the thorough planning and permitting process.

 The City of San Diego is committed to green and sustainable building practices.

-URMs were constructed with a building permit issued prior to March 24, 1939, and lack the steel reinforcement and structural connections needed to stand up to seismic motion.
-URMs are required to be retrofitted and strengthened minimizing the possibility or partial or complete collapse during an earthquake.
+URMs were constructed with a building permit issued before March 24, 1939, and lack the steel reinforcement and structural connections needed to stand up to seismic motion.
+URMs are required to be retrofitted and strengthened, minimizing the possibility of partial or complete collapse during an earthquake.

 WCFs are the antennas, support structures and other equipment or apparatus necessary for providing personal wireless services and information services.